 Download the letter.

-September 2018 marks 30 years since AE’s foundation meeting in Cambridge, to which Prof Ole Petersen had the honour to be invited by Sir Arnold Burgen FRS, the Founding President of AE.
+September 2018 marks 30 years since AE’s foundation meeting in Cambridge, to which Professor Ole Petersen had the honour to be invited by Sir Arnold Burgen FRS, the Founding President of AE.
 On 12th April, he was delighted to be back in Cambridge in the company of Sir Arnold and a number of the other founding members to celebrate AE’s 30th Anniversary.

 The AE Cardiff Hub had an active role in the Building Consortia for Energy 2018-2020 event organised by Vision 2020 along with Cardiff University at Wales House in Brussels on 5-6 May 2018.
-Cardiff University is the leader of the Energy Helix, one of fifteen active communities of researchers and companies hosted by Vision 2020.
-Every helix focuses on a different Horizon 2020 topic area and serves as a collaboration platform.

 On 28th November 2017, the Cardiff Hub hosted a networking event and panel debate on international research networks.
 The goal of the session was to create opportunities for researchers and private companies to join international research networks and to increase international collaboration.